Reviews You Can Rely On

 Credit: Matt Lighthart

-Any on-board adjustments or processes are navigated through the excellent full-color touch screen.
+Any onboard adjustments or processes can be navigated through the excellent full-color touch screen.
 The filament-changing procedure is easy and intuitive.
-Best of all, it has an unrivaled auto-leveling program.
-It levels at 49 separate points automatically before every single print.
+Best of all, it has an unrivaled auto-leveling program; it automatically levels at 49 separate points before every single print.
 This process takes about 5 minutes, but for most prints, pre-launch time is a small percentage of the overall print time.
-For us, this is a welcome trade-off to reduce any adhesion issues that come from even a slightly askew build platform.
+This is a welcome trade-off to reduce any adhesion issues that come from even a slightly askew build platform.

 Navigation through the M5's menus are done through its excellent touchscreen.